Spanish ship Principe de Asturias (1794): War with France

-After the French invasion of Spain in 1808, she then served during the Spanish War of Independence (from French occupation), which was part of the Peninsular War.
+After the French invasion of Spain in 1808, she then served during the Peninsular War.
 She was the flagship of Juan Ruiz de Apodaca during the capture of the Rosily Squadron of the French ships of the line Neptune, Algesiras, Argonaute, Héros, Plutón and the frigate Cornélie.
 In September 1810 she and the Santa Ana crossed the Atlantic to Havana to avoid capture by the French.
 She struck a rock and foundered in 1814, and her hull was ordered to be broken up in September 1820, although the remains were still visible off Havana in 1834.